Cadry's Kitchen

 • For more tomato-y goodness, add halved cherry tomatoes.

-• For crunch and salt, I like to add a handful of chopped roasted pistachios.
+• For crunch and salt, add a handful of chopped roasted pistachios.

 • If you don’t have red wine vinegar on hand, replace it with brown rice vinegar or apple cider vinegar.